HackYourFuture/JavaScript1/Week1/MAKEME.md

 ## Assignments week 1:

 1. Create a `.js` file that prints `Hello` when you run it from the command line.
-(Hint: `node` is the program that can run your javascript files.)
+(Hint: `node` is the program that can run your JavaScript files.)

 2. Create a function named `colorCar` that receives a color, and prints out, "a red car" for example.
 (Hint: put it in your file and run it like before.)